 Jiko ga okita basho

-Basho can be used to talk about a construction site, a movie location, and many other examples.
+Basho can be used to talk about a construction site, the location of a movie, and many other examples.

-We also found situations where the BA [場] stands alone.
+We also find situations where the BA [場] stands alone.
 This ideogram alone can refer to a situation, placement, scene, session, round, field, and other situations.

 Want to see an interesting place?
 How about the mori digital museum?